 Server side rendering — will be the best solution for a project where pages are created in real time, i.e. through the admin panel, for example, pages of the blog.

-In the case of SSR, a server built into nuxt will be running in production, which will ensure that new html files are generated in real time when new data is received, e.g. via API.
-You wonst have to restart or configure anything on the hosting side; nuxt takes care of it.
+In the case of SSR, a server built into Nuxt will be running in production, which will ensure that new html files are generated in real time when new data is received, e.g. via API.
+You wonst have to restart or configure anything on the hosting side; Nuxt takes care of it.

 Well, here we get to the main topic of the article, where we will set up the project for two different types of work.